atomone-hub/genesis/README.md

 ## $ATOM "Liquid Staking" Service

-XXX Explain goal of Gaia and AtomOne alignment.
+XXX Explain the goal of Gaia and AtomOne alignment.

 ### Earn $ATONE or $PHOTON Inflation Rewards